thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘     └─────────┘     └─────────┘
 ```

 Though you'll always want to synchronize a feature branch with the central `origin/master` branch before merging, accidents happen from time to time.
-Go ahead and "accidentally" merge the `title_4` feature branch into the master branch.
+Go ahead and "accidentally" merge the commits from the `title_4` feature branch into the current `master` branch.
+Because the `title_4` branch is directly ahead of the `master` branch, Git performs a fast-forward merge.

 ```shell
 git merge title_4